Bank woes could stymie France's recovery

 Officials suggest that French banks may also need to take more severe write-downs on their holdings of Greek debt to remove doubts over their balance sheets.
 Noyer has called for the European Banking Authority to set guidelines here.

-Meanwhile, BNP Paribas (BNPP.PA) and SocGen have signalled plans for asset sales expected to total more than 100 billion euros (87 billion pounds) to cut their reliance on wholesale funding.
+Meanwhile, BNP Paribas and SocGen have signalled plans for asset sales expected to total more than 100 billion euros to cut their reliance on wholesale funding.
 Question marks remain over how quickly they can do this and at what price.

 BNP Chairman Michel Pebereau insisted on Thursday there was no threat to lending to consumers and small-businesses in the bank's core European markets of France, Belgium and Italy: "We're doing what is needed."